 The estate of Agatha Christie is managed (yes, there's the dreaded key word) by Agatha Christie Limited.
 Their prime objective is to extract as much money out of Christie's thrillers as is humanly possible.

-In 2013, Agatha Christie Limited contracted Sophie Hannah to write new stories that featured Hercule Poirot.
+In 2013, Agatha Christie Limited c commissioned Sophie Hannah to write new stories that featured Hercule Poirot.
+A tribute, it was called.
 Hannah's first try, 'The Monogram Murders' (2014), totally failed to catch the essence of Agatha Christie.
 The Guardian concluded, wrapped in one deadly sentence, that 'For all its approximation to an Agatha Christie, the book actually bears very little resemblance to one.'
-Yet, the book made enough money for Agatha Christie Limited to give Sophie Hannah the opportunity to keep writing more books that feature 'her' Hercule Poirot.
+Yet, the book made enough money for Agatha Christie Limited to give Sophie Hannah the opportunity to keep

 In 2013, the BBC acquired the rights to eight new adaptations of Christie's mysteries.
-Most of them are (and will be) created by Sarah Phelps and that was a disastrous decision.
+Most of them are (and will be) created by Sarah Phelps, and turned out to be a disastrous decision.
 Phelps decided that Agatha Christie's stories could be adapted with new backstories, new storylines and even new killers.
 Hilary Strong, chief executive of Agatha Christie Limited, which looks after the author's estate, said Phelps had brought a 'new way of interpreting Christie for a modern audience'.
 That's one way of phrasing it, but the simple fact is that Phelps ruins the legacy of Agatha Christie by mutilating her stories.

 If you decide, as Sarah Phelps did, to use the name and fame of Agatha Christie as bait for viewers and simply use the titles and part of her storylines, my advice would be not to go that way.
 It's sacrilege.